History Of Christmas Trees

 There are several Christmas tree farms in South Carolina.
 Remember, the Lowcountry has a temperate climate and most evergreens prefer a colder climate, so if you want your tree to last longer, purchase a palmetto tree, decorate it and have a Pluff Mud Christmas!
 Whatever floats your boat!

-Just know that by buying a live tree, you’re making a decision that will conserve the environment, which should be a theme in our lives.
+Just know that by buying a live tree, you’re making a good decision that will conserve the environment.